kdurance/100-days-of-code/log.md

 #### Day 90: May 11, 2021
 Back to working on my https://codewithmosh.com/ intro C# course.
 As I go through this course and from my JavaScript learning, I keep coming back to the importance of understanding how memory allocation works in a computer so I also started doing research to understand pointers and stack vs heap memory.<br><br>

+#### Day 91: May 12, 2021
+Emotionally tough day.
+Needed some time to think and chill so I didn't code.
+I took care of myself and enjoyed a long walk with a friend.<br><br>

+#### Day 92: May 13, 2021
+Made the decision to do the Pybites Python Developer Mindset coaching program.
+Very excited to get back to my Python roots.
+I start on Monday so to prepare for it I refreshed my Python OOP understanding with a Real Python tutorial.
+It feels so good to be working with Python again!<br><br>